Flying with a Bike on United Airlines (Updated May 2024)

 The Bottom Line on Taking a Bike on United:

-Our team of highly specialized bicycle travel scientists gives United Airlines a Bicycle Flight Grade (BFG) of B. Standard baggage allowance and checked bag fees are in line with the other three major airlines.
+Our team of highly specialized bicycle travel scientists gives United Airlines a Bicycle Flight Grade (BFG) of A-.
+Standard baggage allowance and checked bag fees are in line with the other three major airlines.
 A carry-on bag is only included with Main Cabin or higher service classes, which is annoying.
 I wonder how long it will be before there is a surcharge for breathing the air.
-Bikes are counted toward the standard baggage allowance if they meet the size and weight requirements.
-However, the oversize and overweight fees of $200 and $100, respectively, are quite exorbitant.
-The bike fee of $150/$200 is not much better.
+Bikes are counted toward the standard baggage allowance if they meet weight requirements.
+However, the oversize and overweight fees of $200 and $100+, respectively, are quite exorbitant.
+Luckily, oversize fees are waived for properly packing bicycles, as long as they measure smaller than 115 linear inches (292cm).

 United Airlines Baggage and Bicycle Policies at a Glance: